The Unhappy Marriage: Stay or Go?

-Your beloved can make you feel special unlike any one else.
+Your beloved can make you feel special in a way no one else can.

 In fact, he or she can heal you as well.

 The promise of marriage is in its ability to mend our wounds.
-Our most intimate relationships are often therapeutic: they’re able to rehabilitate us psychologically and emotionally.
-Marriage encourages us to expose ourselves to our partners and lay bare our weaknesses; and in so doing our lovers are agents of healing.
+Our most intimate relationships are often therapeutic: They’re able to rehabilitate us psychologically and emotionally.
+Marriage encourages us to expose ourselves to our partners and lay bare our weaknesses.

-The Dark Magic of Intimacy: Yet, the very vulnerability that makes intimacy intensely special can be its greatest undoing.
+The Dark Magic of Intimacy: The very vulnerability that makes intimacy intensely special can be its greatest undoing.

 - When our partners criticize or invalidate us, we feel rejected.